 - The audience that your targeting

 Once you have an in-depth understanding of both your customer and the resources that you can allocate, you can then start to think about the type of digital marketing campaign you could launch.
-Although there are 6 main forms of digital marketing, initially you should decide whether your campaign falls into one of two main sections, organic digital marketing (free) and paid digital marketing.
+Although there are 6 main forms of digital marketing, initially you should decide whether your campaign falls into one of two main sections; organic digital marketing (free) or paid digital marketing.
 Ideally, you should go for a combination of both, however if your budget is low, this understandably can’t always happen.